AppliedConsciousnessLab/GSS-by-ACL/README.md

 **Global Safety Standard — Canonical Repository**
 **By Applied Consciousness Lab (ACL)**

 This repository is the authoritative home of the **Global Safety Standard (GSS)** — a living, open, human-first framework for defining, protecting, and advancing safety across technology, AI, society, and consciousness.
+Note the reason why we use GSS by ACL vs GSS by ASL (Applied Safety Lab) is that ASL is universally understood to be American Sign Language.

 GSS exists because **safety is not a feature — it is the foundation**.